zolomohan/freshcafe/README.md

 # About

-Freshcafe is a cafeteria management application build on Rails.
+Freshcafe is a cafeteria management application built on Rails.

 The application supports 3 user roles: